- Last updated:

 Enrollment into competing studies

-Studies do not count as competing when participation in one does not preclude participation in other research, or where the inclusion and exclusion criteria are so broad that many persons in the general population would qualify as potential subjects, or where normal volunteers are needed for two different studies.
+Studies do not count as competing when participation in one does not preclude participation in other research, or where the inclusion and exclusion criteria are so broad that many persons in the general population would qualify as potential subjects, or where normal volunteers are needed for two or more different studies.
 Examples include biobanks and observational studies.

 When an investigator has determined that a situation of competitive enrollment exists, the following shall be considered when designing a sound recruitment strategy: